We tried to talk to you, Koss. Now, we talk to the clouds.

 We keep taking massive steps backward in technology. the Koss BT740iqz is proof that you can't trust a company to deliver a good product.
 Perhaps it comes down to the DIY world to do something about it.
 But also, it's a societal issue:

 - We remember long-distance plans that offered 'pin-drop' quality.

 - We remember ISDN telephony which allows remote DJs to broadcast from an event right to the radio station as if they were still in the studio.

 - Heh, we even remember Skype and how 10 years ago it offered 3 times the audio quality of Discord and Teams.

 But alas, here we are.

 Everyone texts, watch videos, and e-mails.
 We are in a culture that has forgotten how to speak.
 Forgot how to enjoy talking to people.
 Most important.
 Forgot how to listen.
-Often times you’ll be downtown or on public transit only to hear someone’s cel-phone crackling with music at volume eleven because no fucks are given about even buying a pair of headphones.
+Often you'll be downtown or on public transit only to hear someone's cellphone crackling with music at volume eleven because no fucks are given about even buying a pair of headphones.
 Assert your dominance over others and fight anyone who talks to you about manners or etiquette.

 We stopped caring about not just a stupid headset.
 But communication as a whole.
 However, we hope we're dead wrong on this.
 Because fuck that's a bleak existence.
 And Koss, if you thought this was hurtful, at least you aren't Corsair.

 If you made it to the end.
 Wow, thanks.
-If not, well. shouting at the clouds was therapeutic for me at least!
+If not, well.
+Shouting at the clouds was therapeutic for me at least!